impulse-cloud/postgresql-container/README.md

 **PG_PASSWORD** - The password for the postgres user. (default: bettervoice)

+**PG_ISREADY_URI** - Wait until this valid Postgres URI is accepting connections before starting the container.
+Useful when using docker-compose and a slave needs to wait for a master to be fully operational first. (default: None)

 ### Database Configuration Environment Variables

 **PG_INIT** - A flag to enable or disable container intialization. (default: True)